jrudman25/Personal-Site/README.md

 # Jordan Rudman personal website
-### This app was created using create-react-app
+### The site is hosted [here](https://rudman-portfolio.web.app/)

 Designed with Figma and Canva.

-Created using React, MUI, Tailwind, Framer, React Router, and Styled Components.
+Created using create-react-app; built on React, MUI, Tailwind, Framer, React Router, and Styled Components.

 Managed with Node, Webpack, ESLint, and Babel.